SFT: Effective and Cost-Effective

 CBT:

-Whilst we chiefly advocate Solution-Focused Therapy (SFT), we recognize that Cognitive-Behavioural Therapy (CBT) has a long-standing tradition in the UK —dominating NHS short-term therapy.
-If you’re searching for an affordable online therapist trained in CBT therapy to the BACP accreditation standard, BetterTalk can help.
+Whilst we strongly advocate Solution-Focused Therapy (SFT), we recognize that Cognitive-Behavioural Therapy (CBT) has a long-standing tradition in the UK — dominating NHS short-term therapy.
+If you’re searching for an affordable online therapist trained in CBT therapy to BACP accreditation standard, BetterTalk can help.
 We do not provide CBT and SFT therapy simultaneously.

 CBT therapy UK explores the relationship between thoughts, feelings, and behaviours.
 Since thoughts influence emotions and actions, changing how we think can significantly impact how we feel and behave.